Altinn/altinn-studio-docs/content/solutions/altinn-studio/functional/text/_index.md

 ---
 title: Text and translations
-description: Solution for designing service UI, defining workflow, other settings, deploy ++
+description: Solution for designing UI, defining workflow, other settings, deploy ++
 tags: ["studio"]
 ---

 ### Text editing and translations

-Easy and efficient text processing and translation are important in a service development solution.
-The possibility to reuse texts across multiple services are especially important.
+Easy and efficient text processing and translation are important in an app development solution.
+The possibility to reuse texts across multiple apps are especially important.

 Texts in the editor are written in a ini-file that is converted to a simple JSON-file and presented as an API.
 In that way the user could work directly in the code editor or convert the text into other formats supported by external translation tools.